-"I left him in the conga line in Trinidad." she answered.
-"Why...are you here?" she asked, in a tremulous tone, like the answer would be fearsome.
+"I left him." she answered.
+After an awkward silence: "Why...are you here?" she asked, in a tremulous tone, like she was afraid of the answer.
 From down on the ground, a sweet, soulful melody started up.
-The bodies in the crowd below started swaying slowly.
+The people in the crowd below started swaying slowly.

 Ned's mind was still a mess of What Ifs, Maybes, and Could It Bes, but there was one part of him that knew exactly what to do, and it got control of his mouth.

 "Do you want to dance with me?" he asked, offering her his hand.